 \subsection{Reproducing kernel Hilbert spaces and choice of kernels}

-To implement the error analysis of an emulator and evaluate the scale of expensive simulations, a reproducing kernel Hilbert space is a convenient tool.
-The definition of RKHS is given in \citep{hsing2015theoretical}.
+To implement the error analysis of an emulator and evaluate the significance of expensive simulations compared to the cheaper ones based on the function norm, a reproducing kernel Hilbert space (RKHS) is a convenient tool.
+Apparently, the first deep investigation of RKHS goes back to \citep{aronszajn1950theory}, and an overview of statistical applications for RKHS theory is provided in \citep{berlinet2011reproducing}.
+The following definition of RKHS is given in \citep{hsing2015theoretical}.

 \begin{dfn}[{\cite{hsing2015theoretical}}, Definition 2.7.1.]
 Let $\mathbb{H}$ be a Hilbert space composed of the real valued functions defined on $\mathbb{D}$.
 A bivariate function $K$ on $\mathbb{D} \times \mathbb{D}$ is said to be a reproducing kernel (RK) for $\mathbb{H}$ if